 Probate Shortcuts in North Carolina

-Save time and money when you wrap up an estate in North Carolina.
+Save time and money when you use probate shortcuts to wrap up an estate in North Carolina.

 North Carolina offers some probate shortcuts for "small estates."
 If your loved one died and left property behind, you might be able to transfer that property using simplified probate procedures or without any probate court proceedings at all.
 If so, you'll be able to save some of the time, money, and hassle associated with regular probate.

-A "small estate" might be one with a small value (defined by state law), or one that is particularly uncomplicated.
+A "small estate" might be one with a small value (defined by state law) or one that's particularly uncomplicated.
 Below, learn the rules for qualifying for one of North Carolina's probate shortcuts, and find out whether you can ultimately skip or speed up probate.

 Claiming Property With a Small Estate Affidavit